POSTED BY May 28, 2015 COMMENTS (97)ON

-This is what I was talking about in the start of this article.
+This is what I was talking about at the start of this article.

-Just search for the term “relief India trust scam” and you will see how many people got a call from this so called NGO claiming to raise money for medical treatment of some needy baby.
-I got a call myself 2-3 times, and everytime I kept investigating about the issue to understand how they work.
-When I enquired about their Registration number, they even gave me that, but then its not a big deal.
+Just search for the term “relief India trust scam” and you will see how many people got a call from this so-called NGO claiming to raise money for medical treatment of some needy baby.
+I got a call myself 2-3 times, and every time I kept investigating the issue to understand how they work.
+When I enquired about their Registration number, they even gave me that, but then it’s not a big deal.
 You can always start an NRO with bad intention.

-I dont want to paint all the NGO’s with the same brush.
-There are many good NGO’s also, they are doing good work, but many NGO’s have sprouted up, only to take advantage of these kind of situations and exploit emotions of people to make money.
+I don’t want to paint all the NGO’s with the same brush.
+There are many good NGO’s also, they are doing good work, but many NGO’s have sprouted up, only to take advantage of these kinds of situations and exploit emotions of people to make money.

-This is a well known scam these days.
-Almost every investor has some or the other kind of insurance policies, espcially from LIC.
+This is a well-known scam these days.
+Almost every investor has some or the other kind of insurance policies, especially from LIC.
 So these fraudsters give a call to you and ask you about your policy and tell you that they are calling from IRDA and you are eligible for some bonus after many years and in order to get your bonus you will have to either send some money or buy some policy again.

 A lot of times, they have some more details about you and your policy and they look genuine at times.
 And many investors fall for these scams.
 Here is an advertisement which cautions investor’s about it

 You can also listen to some sample audio calls which was recorded by some investors.
 You can listen to them and see the tricks used by them to cheat and fool investors.